fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 Vec3 nTS(-hx, -hy, 1.0f);
 nTS = nTS.normalize();

-// TBN -> world space
 Vec3 nW = T.scale(nTS.x).add(B.scale(nTS.y)).add(N.scale(nTS.z)).normalize();
 hitNormal = (nW.dot(rayDir) > 0.0f) ? nW.scale(-1.0f) : nW;
 ```

 In the code snippet above, you might have noticed the bumpFactor variable.
-This is a crucial parameter because the raw intensity values from a texture image (0 to 255) do not have a physical height.
+This is an important parameter because the raw intensity values from a texture image (0 to 255) do not have a physical height.
 Without a scaling factor, the calculated gradients might be too steep or too shallow for the object's scale.
 While a high value creates sharp ridges, making the surface look very rough, a low value creates subtle imperfections, like the grain on wood.

 Not all scenes included a bump factor value, so I used 0.01f as a default value for those scenes.
 Here you can see some different bump factor values and their effects on the final render.